 Climatescope ranks countries on their past, present, and future ability to attract investment for clean energy companies and projects.
 Clean energy is defined as biofuels, biomass & waste, geothermal, solar, wind and small hydro (up to 50MW).
 While a number of Climatescope nations have historically embraced large hydro generation to meet local power needs, this study focused exclusively on newer sources of low-carbon generation, both because they are often technologically cutting edge and because they can generally be deployed far faster than large hydro projects, which can take years or even decades to commission.
 By comparison, wind projects can be sited and erected in as little as two to three years.
 Utility-scale solar photovoltaic projects can be constructed in as little as six months and distributed photovoltaic systems can be added to rooftops in a day or less.
 In short, these technologies are poised to make – and in many cases are already making – near immediate impact on energy supply and access in the developing world.
 Climatescope sought to assess how ready these countries are to embrace them.

 Climatescope’s index once again consists of four overarching parameters.
-Beneath these parameters are 50 data inputs, or indicators.
+Beneath these parameters are 50 indicators.
 Some indicators consist of a single data input but many consist of multiple data points that have been synthesized into a single figure.
 Each indicator counts toward a country’s final score but these are not weighted equally.
 Scores range from 0 to a maximum of 5.
 The final score a country receives under Climatescope is determined by a weighted combination of its four parameter scores.
-For 2016, the weighting of these parameters remains as it was in 2015:
+For 2017, the weighting of these parameters remains as it was in 2016:

 Enabling Framework Parameter I – 40%

 Clean Energy Investment and Climate Financing Parameter II – 30%

 Low-carbon Business and Clean Energy Value Chains Parameter III – 15%

 Greenhouse Gas Management Activities Parameter IV – 15%